Suneson96/smart-city-parking-backend/README.md

 - `PUT /cadmin/parking-lots/` — Update an existing parking lot.
 Body: { "id": "...", "auth_code": "...", "name": "...", "latitude": ..., "longitude": ..., "address": "..." }.
 - `DELETE /cadmin/parking-lots/` — Delete a parking lot.
 Body: { "id": "..." }.

+### City Admin Parking Spots (Authenticated)

+All `cadmin/parking-spots/` endpoints require Firebase authentication via the `Authorization: Bearer <idToken>` header.

+- `GET /cadmin/parking-spots/` — Get all parking spots for a specific parking lot managed by the authenticated city operator.
+Body: { "parking_lot_id": ... }.
+- `POST /cadmin/parking-spots/` — Add a new parking spot to a parking lot.
+Body: { "parking_lot_id": ... }.
+Returns the auth_code for the parking spot.
+- `DELETE /cadmin/parking-spots/` — Delete a parking spot.
+Body: { "id": ... }.

+### Parking Events (Parking Spot Authenticated)

+The parking events endpoint requires parking spot authentication via the `Authorization: Bearer <auth_code>` header, where `auth_code` is the unique authentication code assigned to each parking spot.

+- `POST /parking-events/` — Record a parking spot occupancy event.
+Body: { "occupied": true } or { "occupied": false }.
+Updates the event list in Firestore with the current occupancy status.

 ### Manual testing of endpoints
 Install the [Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension and use the test.rest file to test the endpoints.